A large deviation principle for Wigner matrices without Gaussian tails: Large deviations of very sparse rooted networks

-Notice that if $c =\PAR{ \frac a 2 \wedge b }$, then
+Notice that if $c ={{(\frac{a} 2 \wedge b )}}$, then

-Hence, by Lemma \ref{le:contspec}, the map $\rho \mapsto \mu_\rho$ is continuous on the domain of $I(\rho)$.
-It is thus possible to apply a contraction principle to get the LDP for $\mu_{\rho_n}$ from the LDP for $\rho_n$.
-To be more precise, if $B$ is a Borel set in $\cP(\dR)$, we write for any $\t>1$,
+where $\xi_\a$ is defined by \eqref{xibeta}.
+Hence, by Lemma~\ref{le:contspec}, the map $\rho\mapsto\mu_\rho$ is continuous on the domain of $I(\rho)$.
+We would like to apply a contraction principle to get the LDP for $\mu _{\rho_n}$ from the LDP for $\rho_n$; see, for example, \cite {dembo}, Theorem~4.2.1(a).
+However, a little care is needed here because $\rho \mapsto\mu_\rho$ is continuous on the set $I(\cdot)<\infty$ only.